 Each year, the concrete industry produces approximately 12 billion tonnes of concrete and uses about 1.6 billion tonnes of Portland cement (PC) worldwide.
 Indeed, with the manufacture of one tonne of cement approximately 0.8 tonnes of CO2 are launched into the atmosphere.
 The cement industry accounts for 5-8% of worldwide CO2 emission [1].
-In addition, cement industry consumes considerable amounts of virgin materials (limestone and sand) and energy (energy demand about 1700-1800 Mi/tonne clinker), producing each tonne of PC requires about 1.5 tonnes of raw material [1].
-In light of these problems, the scientific community has undertaken to seek new processes, technologies and materials to provide the construction industry with alternative binders.
+In addition, cement industry consumes considerable amounts of virgin materials (limestone and sand) and energy (energy demand about 1700-1800 Mj/tonne clinker), producing each tonne of PC requires about 1.5 tonnes of raw material [1].
+In light of these problems, the scientific community binders.
 One avenue that is expected to significantly reduce cement industry is the use of blended cement [2-8].
 The second alternative is the use of alkali-activated FA [1], slag [9-11] and other alumina-silicate materials.